-The DRAIR ADVISER system was developed in two major phases: an initial prototyping phase that provided proof of concept, as well as a limited working system, and a full-scale development phase that expanded the working prototype into a complete DRAIR ADVISER system.
-The overall cost of development was approximately \$500,000 and took place over To obtain funding to develop DRAIR ADVISER, the Air Force had to justify the required time and money quantifiably.

-A key aspect to the success of the DRAIR ADVISER system was that the Air Force had a highly motivated. proficient champion for the project from the start of the initial prototype through full-scale development and beyond into fielding and maintenance. a period of 3-1/2 years.
-The development team for both phases consisted of Southwest Research Institute and the U.S. Air Force Technology and Industrial Support Directorate at Tinker Air Force Base.
-The institute was responsible for overall system design and implementation.
-The Air Force provided all the domain expertise as well as considerable input on system design and functions.
-In addition, the Air Force provided extensive input on each iterative delivery of the system and had considerable responsibility for the installation and testing of the system before final delivery.
+The DRAIR Advisor system was developed in two major phases, an initial prototyping phase that provided proof-of-concept as well as a limited working system, and a full-scale development phase that expanded the working prototype into a complete DRAIR Advisor system.
+The overall cost of development was approximately \$500,000 and took place over a period of three and a half years.
+The development team for both phases consisted of Southwest Research Institute and the U.S. Air Force Technology & Industrial Support Directorate at Tinker Air Force Base.
+The Institute was responsible for overall system design and implementation.
+The Air Force provided all of the domain expertise as well as considerable input on system design and functionality.
+In addition, the Air Force provided extensive input on each iterative delivery of the system and had considerable responsibility in the installation and testing of the system before final deliverv.

-The prototype was developed in approximately 1-1/2 person-years of effort over a period of 9 months (Robey et al. 1990).
+The prototype was developed in approximately one and a half person-years of effort over a period of nine months (Robey et al. 1990).
 It was completed in early 1989.
-Prior to development of the prototype, preparation of a DRAIR required approximately three person-days of effort that included accessing many computer systems.
-The prototype reduced this time frame to a few hours and proved the potential for an automated DRAIR-generation system.
-However, because the initial effort was only a prototype, DRAIR ADVISER had limitations that restricted widespread use and access.
-For example, the database only contained maintenance data (D056 product performance system) for aircraft maintained at Oklahoma ALC.
-Further, the prototype system required all three known aircraft identifiers: the MDS, the WUC, and the NSN.
-Often, not all three identifiers were available to the individual wanting to generate the DRAIR.
+Prior to development of the prototype, preparation of a DRAIR required approximately three-person days of effort that included accessing many computer systems.
+The prototype reduced this to a few hours and proved the potential for an automated DRAIR generation system.
+However, because the initial effort was only a prototype, the DRAIR Advisor had limitations that restricted widespread usage and access.
+For example, the database only contained maintenance data (D056 Product Performance System) for aircraft maintained at Oklahoma Air Logistics Center.
+Further, the prototype system required all three known aircraft identifiers - the mission design series (MDS), the work unit code (WUC), and the national stock number (NSN).
+Often all three identifiers were not available to the individual wishing to generate a DRAIR.
 The prototype system was developed on a DEC VAX 8650 with limited storage and memory; only one user could use the prototype system at a time.
-In addition, the computer was shared with a number of other large database applications, which also limited the system speed and the availability of disk space.
-However, the success of the prototype led to a demand for expansion and fullscale development of the DRAIR ADVISER.
+In addition, the computer was shared with a number of other large database applications which also limited the system speed and the availability of disk space.
+However, the success of the prototype led to a demand for expansion and full-scale development of the DRAIR Advisor.